-DG Remarks: Amb Chinoy thanked Dr Prathibha for highlighting the importance of NFU posture in maintaining stability, it is like an insurance against escalation intended or unintended.
+DG's remarks: Amb Chinoy thanked Dr Prathibha for highlighting the importance of NFU posture in maintaining stability, it is like an insurance against escalation intended or unintended.

-Dr Manpreet Sethi: Dr Sethi commented on linkage made between nuclear weapons and prestige, while China had that motivation, in the beginning, has largely emphasized on security motivation for its nuclear weapons rather than prestige so it seems to have come a full circle and at a time when people are arguing towards the ratification of the Ban treaty so that it can enter into force which is stigmatizing Nuclear weapons.
-China in the past was taking pride in its nuclear weapons and nuclear deterrence, if it had to give that up under influence of US thinking on these issues then that is where China seems to link prestige with its nuclear weapons rather than its Nuclear Doctrine which was morally and ethically propounded by them to be more correct than what the western world was talking about.
+Dr Manpreet Sethi: Dr Sethi commented on linkage made between nuclear weapons and prestige.
+China, in the beginning, largely emphasized on security motivation for its nuclear weapons rather than prestige.
+So it seems to have come a full circle.

-Secondly, Dr Sethi pointed out the issue of nuclear risks as mentioned by Dr Tong that nuclear entanglement is happening in China not deliberately but because there is not much understanding of nuclear risks which are being created by this strategy and this is even more worrisome if it is not understanding the nuclear risks associated by this entanglement and strategy then it pushes you into the greater possibility of escalation happening inadvertently and stumbling into a nuclear war that nobody wanted.
-There is a need for getting political leaders to understand the kind of nuclear risks that strategies create particularly in today's time where emerging technologies are compressing timelines and adding to those risks.
-Nuclear risks with India and China should be emphasized even more as geographically but where China has an attitude problem with India as it does not see India as a legitimate nuclear weapon state and therefore not willing to engage with India on any of the dialogues on nuclear strategy, doctrine, risk reduction etc and this is the gap which must be fulfilled.
-Lastly, she stated that China can insulate itself from regional deterrence issues in its mind.
-Decoupled deterrence is making it difficult as China is worried about What is going on in the US but regionally not India and this strategic chain we see from US, China, India to Pakistan is not something that can insulate from and it will have to acknowledge the kind of play that we see in the region as a result of its capability build-up.
+Secondly, on the issue of nuclear risks as mentioned by Dr Tong that nuclear entanglement is happening in China not deliberately but because there is not much understanding of nuclear risks, Dr. Sethi noted that this is worrisome.
+There is an increased possibility of escalation happening inadvertently and stumbling into a nuclear war that nobody wanted.
+There is a need for getting political leaders to understand the kind of nuclear risks that strategies create, particularly in today's time, where emerging technologies are compressing timelines and adding to those risks.

+Nuclear risks with India and China should be emphasized even more.
+China has an attitude problem with India as it does not see India as a legitimate nuclear weapon state and is therefore not willing to engage with India on any of the dialogues on nuclear strategy, doctrine, risk reduction etc. This is the gap which must be filled.

+Lastly, Dr. Sethi ended by noting that while India does not figure in China's nuclear calculus currently, the consequences of its nuclear rivalry with the US will open up escalation pathways in its nuclear relationship with India and it will have to deal with this complication sooner than later.

-DG remarks: Amb Chinoy thanked Dr Sethi for her insightful comments and then Amb Chinoy gave the panellists and attendees food for thought as to how China might regard the possibility of the North Korean Nuclear weapon arsenal and its delivery systems turning on China, hypothetically one day.
+DG remarks: Amb Chinoy thanked Dr Sethi for her insightful comments.
+Amb Chinoy gave the panellists and attendees food for thought as to how China might regard the possibility of the North Korean nuclear weapon arsenal and its delivery systems turning on China, hypothetically one day.
 He then invited Mr Rappai to deliver his last comments

-Mr MV Rappai: Mr MV Rappai stated it is important for India to keep discussing the regional debates held in the past to be clear in future.
+Mr MV Rappai: Mr MV Rappai stated it is important for India to keep discussing regional risk reduction measures and continue the dialogue on disarmament and non-proliferation.

-DG Remarks: Amb Sujan Chinoy thanked the panellists and the attendees and concluded the webinar.
+DG's remarks: Amb Sujan Chinoy thanked the panellists and the attendees and concluded the webinar.